wryandginger/nrsc5-webplayer/README.md

 a python webplayer for HDRadio FM Broadcasts

 - This was vibecoded, but I did my best to clean up the code.
 Sorry.
+- This is an early work in progress.
+Any help is welcome.

 # Requirements:
 - An SDR Dongle (Nooelec smart nesdr, rtl-sdr, etc.)